Xavier vs. Delaware College Basketball Predictions & Picks - December 5

 Xavier Performance Insights

-- The Musketeers average 75.0 points per game (185th in college basketball) while giving up 68.0 per contest (115th in college basketball).
-They have a +56 scoring differential overall and outscore opponents by 7.0 points per game.
+- The Musketeers average 75 points per game (185th in college basketball) while allowing 68 per contest (115th in college basketball).
+They have a +56 scoring differential overall and outscore opponents by seven points per game.

-- Xavier records 34.9 rebounds per game (114th in college basketball) compared to the 34.9 of its opponents.
+- Xavier grabs 34.9 rebounds per game (114th in college basketball) compared to the 34.9 of its opponents.

-- The Musketeers rank 254th in college basketball by averaging 90.9 points per 100 possessions on offense, and defensively are 45th in college basketball, allowing 82.4 points per 100 possessions.
+- The Musketeers' 90.9 points per 100 possessions on offense rank 254th in college basketball, and the 82.4 points they allow per 100 possessions rank 45th in college basketball.

 Delaware Performance Insights

-- The Fightin' Blue Hens' +59 scoring differential (outscoring opponents by 7.4 points per game) is a result of putting up 76.3 points per game (149th in college basketball) while allowing 68.9 per outing (138th in college basketball).
+- The Fightin' Blue Hens have a +59 scoring differential, topping opponents by 7.4 points per game.
+They're putting up 76.3 points per game, 149th in college basketball, and are giving up 68.9 per outing to rank 138th in college basketball.

 - Delaware wins the rebound battle by 2.6 boards on average.
-It collects 34.4 rebounds per game, 136th in college basketball, while its opponents pull down 31.8.
+It records 34.4 rebounds per game, 136th in college basketball, while its opponents grab 31.8.

-- Delaware connects on 7.4 three-pointers per game (175th in college basketball), while its opponents have made 6.9 on average.
+- Delaware makes 7.4 three-pointers per game (175th in college basketball), while its opponents have made 6.9 on average.

+- Delaware and its opponents have been mostly even in the turnover battle.
+The Fightin' Blue Hens commit 10.4 per game (77th in college basketball) and force 10 (315th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.